Right to die

-The right to die is a concept rooted in the belief that individuals have the autonomy to make fundamental decisions about their own lives, including the choice to commit suicide or undergo voluntary euthanasia, central to the broader notion of health freedom.
-This right is often associated with cases involving terminal illnesses or incurable pain, where assisted suicide provides an option for individuals to exercise control over their suffering and dignity.
+The right to die is a concept based on the opinion that human beings are entitled to end their lives or undergo voluntary euthanasia.
+Possession of this right is often bestowed with the understanding that a person with a terminal illness, or in incurable pain has access to assisted suicide.
+The question of who, if anyone, may be empowered to make this decision is often the subject of debate.

-The debate surrounding the right to die frequently centers on the question of whether this decision should rest solely with the individual or involve external authorities, highlighting broader tensions between personal freedom and societal or legal restrictions.

-Religious views on the matter vary significantly, with some traditions such as Hinduism (Prayopavesa) and Jainism (Santhara) permitting non-violent forms of voluntary death, while others, including Catholicism, Islam and Judaism, consider suicide a moral transgression.
+Religious views on suicide vary from condoning the practice of "non-violent" suicide through fasting and starvation in Hinduism (Prayopavesa) and Jainism (Santhara), to considering it a grave sin, as in Catholicism, Islam, and Judaism.

 Ethics

 The preservation and value of life have led to many medical advancements when it comes to treating patients.
 New devices and the development of palliative care have allowed humans to live longer than before.
-Prior to these medical advancements and care, the lifespans of those who were unconscious, minimally unconscious, and in a vegetative state were short as they were unable to receive assistance with basic needs such as breathing and feeding.
+Prior to these medical advancements and care, the lifespans of those who were unconscious, minimally conscious, and in a vegetative state were short as they were unable to receive assistance with basic needs such as breathing and feeding.
 The advancement of medical technology raises the question about the quality of life of patients who are no longer conscious.
 For example, the right to self-determination questions the definition of quality and sanctity of life—if one had the right to live, then the right to die must follow suit.
 There are questions in ethics as to whether or not a right to die can coexist with a right to life.
 If it is argued that the right to life is inalienable, then it cannot be surrendered and therefore may be incompatible with a right to die.
 A second debate exists within bioethics over whether the right to die is universal, only applies under certain circumstances (such as terminal illness), or if it exists at all.
 It is also stated that 'right to live' is not synonymous to 'obligation to live.'
 From that perspective, the right to live can coexist with the right to die.

 The right to die is supported and rejected by many.
 Arguments for this right include: